julia-schade/Cultural-Heritage-in-Bologna/Large-Language-Models.md

 We used several engineering prompts to achieve our purposes.
 Prompt engineering is the process of structuring an instruction that can be interpreted and understood by a generative AI model.
 So, a prompt is natural language text describing the task that an AI should perform.
 Prompt engineering may involve phrasing a query, specifying a style, providing relevant context or assigning a role to the AI.

-There are different types of prompt engineers: zero-shot prompting, few-shot prompting, chain-of-thought, generated-knowledge prompting, prompt chaining and tree-of-thought.
+There are different types of engineering prompts: zero-shot prompting, few-shot prompting, chain-of-thought, generated-knowledge prompting, prompt chaining and tree-of-thought.
 We used several of them.

 #### 1. Mistral